 Mineral Feeding for Healthy Cows

-Feeding the proper amounts of each mineral and vitamin is essential for the health, growth, and optimum milk production of dairy cattle.
-Feeding less than the optimum amount of any mineral or vitamin can result in an increased incidence of disease and reproductive problems, lower milk production, and decreased growth rate in heifers.
-To prevent these costly problems, the proper amounts of minerals and vitamins must be supplied and actually consumed by all dairy cattle, including the milking cows, dry cows, and heifers.
+Feeding the proper amounts of each mineral and vitamin is essential for the health, growth, reproduction, and optimum milk production of dairy cattle.
+Feeding less than the optimum amount of any mineral or vitamin can result in an increased incidence of disease and reproductive problems, lower milk production, and decreased growth rate in heifers; all of which can potentially decrease the profitability of a dairy operation.
+To prevent these costly problems, the proper amounts of each required mineral and vitamin must be supplied and actually consumed by all dairy cattle, including not only the milking cows, but also dry cows and heifers.

-Nutritionists are actively investigating the role of various minerals and vitamins in preventing disease as well as enhancing performance.
-Recent research has suggested that slight deficiencies of certain trace minerals may detrimentally affect a cow's immune function and her natural ability to fight off infections, such as mastitis and other diseases.
-A decrease in immune function may be seen before decreases in milk production or severe deficiency symptoms, such as change in hair coat color or skin lesions.
+Nutritionists continue to investigate the role of various minerals and vitamins in preventing disease as well as enhancing reproductive performance.
+Research has suggested that slight deficiencies of certain trace minerals may detrimentally affect a cow's immune function and her natural ability to fight off infections, such as mastitis and other diseases, and impact the response to vaccines which can prevent or minimize the severity of a disease.
+A decrease in immune function may be seen before decreases in milk production or severe deficiency symptoms, such as change in hair coat color or skin lesions (figure 1).
 Thus, close attention to your herd's mineral needs is very important.
-Figure 1 lists the trace minerals and vitamins which are currently believed to be the most important in optimizing disease resistance in dairy cattle.
-After more research, chromium also may be added to this listing.
+Figure 2 lists the trace minerals and vitamins which are currently believed to be the most important in optimizing disease resistance in dairy cattle.
+Some scientists would also add chromium to this listing.

 Means of Supplementing Minerals and Vitamins

 Ideally, supplemental minerals and vitamins should be added in the recommended amounts to the grain mix or total mixed ration.
-This feeding scheme regulates the intake of minerals and vitamins so that each cow or heifer receives the adequate and expected amount.
-Research has shown that cattle do not consume the correct proportions and amounts of minerals other than salt when minerals are offered separately or cafeteria- style (for example, limestone, salt, trace mineral premix are offered separately through a mineral feeder).
-Thus, adding them at the appropriate amounts through the grain mix, heifers, dry cows and milking cows receive the expected amount of each mineral and vitamin supplemented.
+This feeding scheme regulates the intake of each mineral and vitamin so that each cow or heifer receives the expected amount.
+Research has shown that cattle do not consume the correct amounts when minerals or vitamins are fed separately in a mineral feeder.
+Thus, by adding them to the in a grain mix or TMR, heifers, dry cows and milking cows receive the expected amount of each mineral and vitamin supplemented.

-Heifers and dry cows are commonly fed free-choice mineral supplements where salt is used to regulate the intake of the mineral/vitamin supplement.
-Mineral intake has been shown to be highly variability with intake varying between animals and from day-to-day.
-Thus, whenever possible the correct amount of mineral should be included in the grain mix.
+Heifers and dry cows can be fed free-choice mineral supplements where salt is used to regulate the intake of the mineral/vitamin supplement.
+Cattle will consume salt to meet their needs (the only “mineral” which is consumed to meet needs.)
+However, the intake of mineral/vitamin supplement has been shown to be highly variability with intake varying between animals and from day-to-day.
+Thus, whenever possible the correct amount of mineral should be included in the grain mix or TMR.

-Trace mineralized salts generally do not supply adequate amounts of the trace minerals needed by heifers and dry or milking cows.
-They often do not contain selenium or vitamins A, D, or E. Thus, trace mineralized salt should not be used to supply trace minerals or vitamins.
+Many trace mineralized salts do not supply adequate amounts of the trace minerals needed by heifers and dry or milking dairy cows.
+They often do not contain selenium or vitamins A, D, or E or they may be found but in inadequate amounts.
+Thus, trace mineralized salt should not be used to supply trace minerals or vitamins.
 When looking at a feed recipe, make sure to differentiate between trace mineralized salt and a trace mineral premix.
 Trace mineral premixes are used by many feed mills and often times provide an adequate amount of trace minerals and/or vitamins when added at the proper rate for a heifer, dry cow or milk cow grain mix or total mixed ration.

 Evaluating Your Mineral Program